 More than 250 of their articles have appeared in magazines around the world.

 SetSail started life in 1997 as a simple website to share a few ideas with cruising friends.
 Then several bluewater veterans asked to join the fun.
 Before we knew it we had a fleet of half a dozen reporters chiming in from around the world and were getting a couple million hits a month.
 The bandwidth and administration grew accordingly, to the point where it was starting to interfere with cruising, exploring new frontiers, and family responsibilities.
 This is, after all, supposed to be fun!
 With that in mind, we changed the structure of SetSail so that we can continue to cruise and share what we are learning and experiencing with SetSailors.
-We imported all our old articles into this WordPress blog, which will make it easier for us to post articles while we’re out cruising.
+We imported all our old articles into this WordPress blog, which makes it easier for us to post articles while we’re out cruising.
 The search engine and navigation make it easier to find the specific articles you’re looking for.
-And when we get the time, we’re going to tag a bunch of our articles so that you can navigate by topic as well.
 Plus quite a few more new features for the website have risen above the horizon.
 Many of you have been traveling online with us for the past 18 years.
 We welcome you aboard for the next leg of the journey! – Steve and Linda